jboyce1/ppsCTF/classes/LANgeist/LANgeist.md

 ---
 # Part 2: use tcpdump to isolate attackers on your network with a known IP address

-Precise Capture with TCP dump:
+**Precise Capture with TCP dump:**

-Step 1) Use -q and --number to make it more human readable.
+Use -q and --number to make output more human readable.
 You can use -c to limit the number of packets captured
 #### `sudo tcpdump -i eth0 -q --number`

 Grep the command to see only what you search for:
 #### `sudo tcpdump -i eth0 -q --number | grep “10.15.23”`

 This will only return IP addresses between 10.15.23.0- 10.15.23.255
-**Questions to ponder… what could this be useful for?**
+**Question to ponder… what could this be useful for?**

  <div style="text-align: center;">
   <img src="{{ 'classes/LANgeist/images/Use--q-and---number-to-make-it-more-human-readable.png' | relative_url }}" alt="" style="max-width: 80%; height: auto;">